United Arab Emirates–United States relations: Diplomatic relations

 In November 2021, the US raised a warning for the UAE, alarming the Emirati government of a Chinese military presence in its country that could hinder ties.
-The US intelligence found that China was secretly building a military facility at a port in Abu Dhabi.
+US intelligence agencies found that China was secretly building a military facility at a port in Abu Dhabi.
+Emirati authorities initially denied reports of the facility despite reports of a basketball court with a floor containing printed images of the flag of the Chinese Communist Party and flag of the People's Liberation Army.
 Following several American meetings and visits by US officials, the site construction was halted.
 Despite that, the US officials said that extensive Chinese presence in the UAE could also endanger the planned $23 billion deal of F-35 fighter jets, Reaper drones and other advanced munitions.

-On 3 November 2021, the Foreign Policy reported that the policies advanced by the UAE in the Middle East have been destabilising the region, violating international laws and overthrowing attempts for democratic change.
+On 3 November 2021, Foreign Policy reported that the policies advanced by the UAE in the Middle East have been destabilising the region, violating international law and overthrowing attempts for democratic change.
 The Emirates has also repeatedly attempted to illegally interfere in US domestic politics at the highest levels.
 This point of view argued that such actions of the UAE have served to harm American interests in the Middle East and at home.

 Two UAE-based firms have been named in a criminal complaint for the violation of the International Emergency Economic Powers Act (IEEPA) committed by a dual US-Iran citizen, Kambiz Attar Kashani.
 Kashani's criminal complaint was filed in the federal court of Brooklyn for conspiring to illegally export US goods, services, and technology to the people of Iran and the government of Iran in association with two UAE-based front companies.
 The defendant allegedly used the two Dubai-based front organizations in order to procure items from more than one US technology firm.
 Kashani reportedly carried out the illegal transshipping scheme through the UAE front companies from February 2019 through to June 2021.
 The prime defendant, Kashani, and his co-conspirators intentionally concealed from the source US companies that the products and services will be sent to Iran, by fraudulently portraying that the end-users would be the said UAE front companies.